All-American Baseball Challenge: Rules

+New York Boulders founder and owner Shawn is credited with creating the League in conjunction with Greg Lockard in New Jersey and Michael Dorso in Sussex County.

-Contests tied after 7 innings used a home run derby to decide the winning team.
+Contests tied after 9 innings (7 on Sunday) used a home run derby to decide the winning team.
 A player on each team took five batting practice swings and the player with more home runs won the game for his team.

 GameChanger was the official scoring/statistical tracking platform for the league.